hadim/Hadim_Scripts/README.md

 ## The scripts

-to open the scripts do the following:
+To open and run the scripts do the following:

 - Click on `File ▶ New ▶ Script...`
 - The Script Editor window will open.